Chapter 70A.226 RCW

 (2) The legislature declares that a program shall be established to manage municipal sewage sludge and that the program shall, to the maximum extent possible, ensure that municipal sewage sludge is reused as a beneficial commodity and is managed in a manner that minimizes risk to public health and the environment.

-The purpose of this chapter is to provide the department of ecology and local governments with the authority and direction to meet federal regulatory requirements for municipal sewage sludge.
-The department of ecology may seek delegation and administer the sludge permit program required by the federal clean water act as it existed February 4, 1987.
+The purpose of this chapter is to provide the department and local governments with the authority and direction to meet federal regulatory requirements for municipal sewage sludge.
+The department may seek delegation and administer the sludge permit program required by the federal clean water act as it existed on July 27, 2025.

 Definitions.